Largest prehistoric animals: Edaphosaurids (Edaphosauridae)

 The largest edaphosaurids were Lupeosaurus at 3 m long and Edaphosaurus, which could reach even more than 3 m in length.
+With weights of 166 kg and 300 kg respectively.

 Sphenacodontids (Sphenacodontidae)

 The biggest carnivorous synapsid of the Early Permian was Dimetrodon, which could reach 4.6 m and 250 kg.
 The largest members of the genus Dimetrodon were also the world's first fully terrestrial apex predators.

 Tappenosauridae

 The Middle Permian Tappenosaurus was estimated at 5.5 m in length, nearly as large as the largest dinocephalians.